-- Large Business Transfer Pricing: Transfer pricing remains a significant tax issue for revenue administrations around the world.
+Large Business - Transfer Pricing: Transfer pricing remains a significant tax issue for revenue administrations around the world.
 The top 500 multinational enterprises account for nearly 70% of the world-wide trade and this percentage has increased significantly over the past 20 years.
-South Africa's approach to transfer pricing is not as aggressive as their jurisdictions (e.g. India).
-Despite the fact that South Africa was the third country in the world to introduce transfer pricing legislation, it has had a limited number of transfer pricing assessments and successes.
-Reasons for this are outlined below: - The lack of a comparable database that is relevant in the South African context.
-South Africa currently conforms to the OECD framework for transfer pricing which favours developed countries, and there is increasing debate as to its appropriateness in serving the interests of developing countries.
+South Africa's approach to transfer pricing is not as aggressive as other jurisdictions (e.g. India).
+Despite the fact that South Africa was the third country in the world

+SARS believes that compliance is promoted and ensured through providing service of high quality to taxpayers and traders, engagement with the emerging tax base and through targeted enforcement actions to introduce transfer pricing legislation, we have had a limited number of transfer pricing assessments and successes.
+Reasons for this are outlined below:

-- Limited information on company income tax returns and the foreign party being investigated. - A shortage of transfer pricing skills and expertise in South Africa and in SARS.
+- The lack of a comparable database that is relevant in the South African context.
+South Africa currently conforms to the OECD framework for transfer pricing which favours developed countries, and there is increasing debate as to its appropriateness in serving the interests of developing countries. - Limited information on company income tax returns and the foreign party being investigated. - A shortage of transfer pricing skills and expertise in South Africa and in SARS.

-SARS will address this through providing input to the new reporting standard (xBRL) roll-out to ensure that the new format of the company tax return provides the detail required by the Transfer Pricing unit.
+SARS will address this through providing input to the new reporting standard (xBRL) roll-out to ensure that the new format of the company tax return provides the detail required by the transfer pricing unit.
 Using this more accurate data, a database of local companies and their goods and services will be developed.
 This will enable the comparability analysis to be better geared to the South African context and reduce the uncertainty created when using foreign databases.
 SARS will also continue its approach of using third party data (e.g. from the Reserve Bank, banks, etc.) to validate the information declared by the taxpayers.